liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 Save this update and redeploy your app.

-You've added `<aui:validator>` tags inside of some of the `<aui:input>` tags.
-This tag allows you to quickly and easily validate your fields.
-First, note that you add a `<aui:validator/>` tag inside of the `<aui:input>` tags for the field you wish to validate.
+You've added `<aui:validator>` tags inside of the `<aui:input>` tags corresponding to the name, email, and message fields.
+The `<aui:validator>` tag allows you to quickly and easily validate your fields.
+First, note that you must add an `<aui:validator/>` tag inside of the `<aui:input>` tag for each field you wish to validate.
 Next, note that you have to specify a value for the `name` attribute.
 The value of the `name` attribute determines the type of validation to apply to the field.
 You added an `aui:validator name="required" />` tag to all of the non-hidden form fields.
-For the email field, you've added a `email` validation in order to ensure that a legitimate email address is entered.
+This prevents blank empty fields from being submitted.
+For the email field, you've added an `aui:validator name="required" />` tag.
+This ensures that only valid email addresses can be submitted.

-You also changed the message filed from a text input field to a textarea input field.
-This provides more space for users to enter their guestbook messages.
+In the code above, you also changed the message field from a text input field to a textarea input field.
+This provides more space for users to enter guestbook messages.
 It allows allows them to resize the field.
-Note the `errorMessage` attribute of the message field's `<aui:validator>` tag.
-This attribute specifies a message that replaces the default error message.
-You've replaced the default error message (*This field is required*) field with a custom message: *Please enter a message.*
+Note the `errorMessage` attributes of the `<aui:validator>` tags of the name and message fields.
+These attributes specify messages that replace the default error message.
+You're replacing the default error message (*This field is required*) field with custom
+messages: *Please enter a name.* and *Please enter a message.*

 Now click on *Add Entry* in the Guestbook portlet to view the form that you updated.
 Notice that all the input fields are now marked as *Required*, thanks to your `<aui:validator>` tags.

 Attempt to save a guestbook message with all of the fields left empty.
 Check